benmajor/jQuery-Touch-Events/README.md

 `target` - the jQuery object from which the event was triggered.

-`time` - JavaScript timestamp the event occured (milliseconds since the Unix Epoc)
+`time` - JavaScript timestamp the event occured (milliseconds since the Unix Epoch)

 ##`taphold`: